Mexico school collapse spurs doubts over building code for quakes

 “There is always going to be a degree of uncertainty,” said Mary Comerio, a professor of architecture and researcher on disaster recovery at the University of California at Berkeley.

-She cited the 2011 earthquake that levelled even costly, modern structures in Christchurch, New Zealand.
+She cited the 2011 earthquake that leveled even costly, modern structures in Christchurch, New Zealand.
 The extent of a phenomenon known as liquefaction, in which solid soil behaves like a liquid, surprised scientists.

 Notwithstanding architectural advances, many other variables come into play including human error, ground conditions, the location, depth and force of an earthquake.